Amit0617/AMIT/README.md

 #### Just a person who wants to contribute more than consumption.

-Pursuing B.tech from Faculty of Engineering and Technology, JAMIA MILLIA ISLAMIA
+Pursuing B.tech from Faculty of Engineering and Technology, JAMIA MILLIA ISLAMIA Frontend developer with following tech stack
+1. React.js,
+2. Gatsby.js &
+3. NEXT.js
+Backend developer with
+1. Express.js and
+2. Flask
+Using any of the given database
+1. Mysql/MariaDB,
+2. psql &
+3. supabase

+Does scripting using python and sometimes shell to automate things.
+Have experience with Scraping sites - whether site is html based or dynamically gets rendered with javascript.

+Web3 developer with hardhat.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/amit0617)